-This is the modular hamster house system that Charles made for his hamster, Weenie.
-Capsules can be rearranged and attached in different configurations, end-to-end or stacked.
+It is the modular hamster house system that Charles made for his hamster, Weenie.
+The capsules shown here would be just one part of a larger system, similar to the Habitrail Ovo system: http://www.habitrail.com/ovo/eng/index.php Capsules can be rearranged and attached in different configurations, end-to-end or stacked.

 PLEASE NOTE: the clear parts pictured here were created using the i.materialise service and may be impossible to replicate with a desktop 3D printer.